|

 at they are so vivid!
 Bees see colors that we cannot, and it's almost

 as if those purple flowers are right at the edge of our visible spectrum.
+The Crotched Mt. trail system (courtesy of Ted Bonner) is

 designed for maximum views and to explore the interesting things on that